 No two windows are the same.
 One can be square and plumed, while the other is slanted and crooked.
 Perhaps you receive the goods with a missing bracket or a wrong one.
 How about installing a product that was not fabricated as specified?
 This could and will happen.

-What sets a great installer apart from the rest is the ability and willingness to solve problems.
-A great attitude combined with extra parts, various materials and an assortment of tools in your van and you can only head in one direction: success!
+Installers who excel are those who have the ability and willingness to solve problems, and who know when they need assistance with Window Cleaning or similar tasks after the installation is complete.
+With a great attitude combined with extra parts, various materials and an assortment of tools in your van and you can only head in one direction: success!

 Strong and soft